 Using Natural Pest Control Sprays in the Garden

-You can also make a plant insecticide oil spray with 1 cup of vegetable oil or mineral oil, 2 tsp Dawn dish soap and 1 cup of water.
+You can also make a plant insecticide oil spray with 1 cup (237 ml.) of vegetable oil or mineral oil, 2 teaspoons (10 ml.)
+Dawn dish soap, and 1 cup (237 ml.) of water.
 Shake well before each use and thoroughly spray all surfaces of the infected plant.
-Likewise, you can make a plant spray with 1qt water, 2 tsp garlic powder, 1 tsp cayenne pepper and 1 tsp Dawn dish soap.
+Likewise, you can make a plant spray with 1 quart (1 L.) water, 2 teaspoons (10 ml.) garlic powder, 1 teaspoon (5 ml.) cayenne pepper, and 1 teaspoon (5 ml.)
+Dawn dish soap.

-- Earwigs – Take an empty margarine container and lid, poke 4-6 holes near the top of the container just below the lid, fill the container about a ¼ full with soy sauce and vegetable oil and put the lid back on.
-Place these earwig traps in cool, moist areas, like under hostas, etc. The soy sauce attracts the earwigs and the vegetable oil makes them unable to get out.
+- Earwigs – Take an empty margarine container and lid, poke four to six holes near the top of the container just below the lid, fill the container about a ¼ full of soy sauce and vegetable oil, and put the lid back on.
+Place these earwig traps in cool, moist areas, like under hostas, etc. The soy sauce attracts the earwigs, and the vegetable oil makes them unable to get out.

-- Ants – Soapy water along with any of these – cucumber, mint, cayenne pepper, citrus oil, lemon juice, cinnamon, borax, garlic, cloves, coffee grounds, diatomaceous earth – will help take care of these pests.
+- Ants – Soapy water along with any of these– cucumber, mint, cayenne pepper, citrus oil, lemon juice, cinnamon, borax, garlic, cloves, coffee grounds, diatomaceous earth– will help take care of ant pests.

-- Mosquitos – Sage, rosemary, mint, citronella, lavender, garlic, catmint, beebalm, lemongrass, marigold, lemon balm, thyme, oregano, basil, dill, chamomile, cloves, fennel, borage, eucalyptus, rose geranium oil or neem oil.
+- Mosquitos – Sage, rosemary, mint, citronella, lavender, garlic, catmint, beebalm, lemongrass, marigold, lemon balm, thyme, oregano, basil, dill, chamomile, cloves, fennel, borage, eucalyptus, rose geranium oil, or neem oil all help against mosquitos.

 - Flies – Mint, bay leaves, basil, eucalyptus, and cloves help with controlling flies.